cportner/sexSelectionSpacing/paper/niussp.md

 # Summary

 In India, the male-to-female ratio at birth has increased continuously since the mid-1980s.
-Claus Portner shows that the increasing use of sex selection substantially lengthened birth intervals.
+Claus Pörtner shows that the increasing use of sex selection substantially lengthened birth intervals.
 This rapid lengthening, in turn, is responsible for a significant downward bias in the total fertility rate compared to predicted cohort fertility.